Hydraulic Hose Replacement

 The original pumps used on most Italian tractors were made by Hydroderma or Saprisa and are no longer available.
 We offer direct pump replacements but note the following before ordering:

 All pumps are either CW or CCW rotation, which is always determined by shaft rotation when looking directly at the shaft.
 So a Ruggerini engine turning clockwise (facing the front of the engine) and driving a hydraulic pump directly off the front pulley requires a CCW pump.
 Remember you determine the type of pump by the rotation of the shaft when looking directly at the shaft (direct drive pumps will be opposite rotation of the pulley or shaft driving it).
 Lombardini engines have multiple mountings and the pump type will be determined by what drives it.
-In most cases they require a CW rotation but direct drive pumps are often CCW.
+In many cases they require a CW rotation but direct drive pumps are often CCW.

 Regardless of pump type, you need to determine the inlet and outlet sides of the pump before installation as the replacement pump may be reversed.
 If the pump has different size ports, normally the larger will be the inlet.
 You can confirm this using the same test if the ports are the same size.
 Turn the pump shaft in the correct direction while looking directly into what you think is the inlet.
 If the gear teeth are both turning up and away from the center, that is the inlet.
 If the gear teeth are turning downward towards each other, that is the outlet.
 While counter intuitive, the gear movement captures the oil and moves it around the outside of the gears.
 It does not suction oil directly through the middle of the gears.
 Once determined, ensure hoses are attached correctly.